 *Residents receiving Aid and Attendance benefits (A&A) contribute the full benefit to the Veterans Home.

 For immediate, heavy, Skilled Nursing care outside of the area of the Veterans Homes, independently operated Nursing Homes are another option that also provide heavy care to Veterans who have a 70% or greater service connected disability.

 These homes may be contracted by the U.S. Veterans Affairs and/or by local State Governments.
 To find a Skilled Nursing home for a disabled Vet, contact the Department of Veterans Affairs VA benefits hotline at (800) 827-1000.

 For More Information on Veterans Care…

 - Options For Assisted Living In San DiegoAs people age, they often need daily help and eldercare is often something that many families need.
-If you are searching for eldercare or assisted living in San Diego, you Read More
+If you are searching for eldercare in San Diego, you might be a Read More

 - Assisted Living San Diego: A Few Options For VeteransEldercare, whether it’s assisted living, memory care or skilled nursing care, can be quite expensive.
 If you are a veteran, however, you do have a few options that can make Read More

 - Veterans Care Homes In CaliforniaIf you, a spouse or a loved one (such as a sibling or parent) served in the armed forces, is over the age of 62 and is in need of Read More